matt-antone/Scorer/memory-bank/techContext.md

 4.  **Verify Installation**: After these steps, Kivy and ffpyplayer should coexist peacefully, and the runtime warnings about duplicate SDL2 symbols should disappear.

+**Important Note on Environment Stability**: This solution is precise and can be brittle.
+The `install.sh` script, which automates part of this process, intentionally uninstalls the `sdl2` Homebrew package after `ffpyplayer` is built.
+This is to prevent the Kivy app from trying to use a version of SDL2 that might conflict with its own bundled one at runtime.
+A side effect is that if the development environment is changed (e.g., by running `brew upgrade`), the Kivy application may fail to launch with a "Window provider" error. **If this happens, simply re-running `./install.sh` will fix the environment by reinstalling the necessary libraries.**

 ## 4. Installation & Setup

 - The project is designed to be set up automatically using a single script.